AndySakov/eskimi-technical-task/README.md

 | `site`      | `object` | **Required**.
 Details via a Site object about the publisher’s website.|
 | `user`      | `object` | **Recommended**.
 Details via a User object about the human user of the device; the advertising audience.|
 | `device`      | `object` | **Recommended**.
 Details via a Device object about the user’s device to which the impression will be delivered.|

+The body data is to be in json format

 ## Object Definitions